Bachelor of Psychological Science (Honours) - CC42

 |Core Units||6||Major Units||None|

-- Minimum GPA of 5.5.
-Calculation of your GPA is based on the successful completion of second and third year approved APAC psychology sequence units.
+- Achieve a minimum Grade Point Average (GPA) of at least 5.5 from your second and third year approved APAC psychology sequence units.

 - a secondary qualification (Year 11 and 12, or equivalent), or